mischimel/eLibraryReinach/README.md

 **Use case 108 (Search Borrowed Books)**: An administrator can search within the list of all borrowed books using filters to find specific information or specific borrowing records. <br>

 ## User Story
-1. As an administartor, I want to be able to see all the books, authors, genres, and members in a list. <br>
+1. As an administrator, I want to be able to see all the books, authors, genres, and members in a list. <br>
-2. As an administartor, I want to be able to search for information fast and therefor set filters on these lists. <br>
+2. As an administrator, I want to be able to search for information fast and therefor set filters on these lists. <br>
-3. As an administartor, I want to be able to add new books, authors, genres, and members. <br>
+3. As an administrator, I want to be able to add new books, authors, genres, and members. <br>
-4. As an administartor, I want to be able to register when a book is borrowed by a member. <br>
+4. As an administrator, I want to be able to register when a book is borrowed by a member. <br>
-5. As an administartor, I want to be able to register when a book is returned by a member. <br>
+5. As an administrator, I want to be able to register when a book is returned by a member. <br>
-6. As an administartor, I want to be able to edit books, authors, genres, and members. <br>
+6. As an administrator, I want to be able to edit books, authors, genres, and members. <br>
-7. As an administartor, I want to be able to see a list of all bookw, which are currently borrowed. <br>
+7. As an administrator, I want to be able to see a list of all bookw, which are currently borrowed. <br>
-8. As an administartor, I want to be able to search in the list of all borrowed books via a filter. <br>
+8. As an administrator, I want to be able to search in the list of all borrowed books via a filter. <br>

 # 2. Domain Design
 ## Domain Model